 Doctors use the following stages to describe NHL in children:

-Stage I: Describes cancer that occurs in only one area, either above or below the large breathing muscle that separates the chest and abdomen (called the diaphragm).
+The cancer is in only 1 area, either above or below the diaphragm.
+The diaphragm is the large breathing muscle that separates the chest and abdomen.

-Stage II: Describes a tumor that may occur in one area and surrounding lymph nodes, or it may be found in two or more lymph nodes or other areas on the same side of the diaphragm.
+The tumor may occur in 1 area and surrounding lymph nodes, or it may be found in 2 or more lymph nodes or other areas on the same side of the diaphragm.

-- Cancer started in the abdomen and spread throughout the abdomen and cannot be completely removed with surgery.
+Cancer occurs in the abdomen and cannot be completely removed with surgery.

-Stage IV: Describes cancer that is found in the bone marrow, spinal cord, and/or brain.
+The cancer is found in the bone marrow, spinal cord, and/or brain.